KRR-Oxford/DeepOnto/docs/bio-ml.md

 </small>
 </center>

-The file structure for the download datasets (from Zenodo) is simplified this year to accommodate the changes.

-Detailed structure is presented in the following figure (not yet available).
+The file structure for the download datasets (from Zenodo) is also simplified this year to accommodate the changes.
+Detailed structure is presented in the following figure.

 <br/>
 <p align="center">